Skip to content

 Investment scams

-Investment scams, offer an opportunity for fraudsters to trick a victim in to parting with large sums of their money.
+Investment scams, offer an opportunity for criminals to trick a victim in to parting with large sums of their money.

 You may be contacted by a representative from an organisation, they will promise you exceptionally high returns for your investment – and convince you to part with large sums of your money in order to maximise the profit you will receive.